Heterogeneous Point Set Transformers for Segmentation of Multiple View Particle Detectors: Experiments and Results

 The dataset used consists of neutrino interaction simulations generated by the NOvA collaboration for the purpose of preparing event reconstruction methods for future large-scale productions.
 This dataset contains 9246712 events, each event containing 70 hits on average in $ 2 \times 80 \times 100$ images.

 Three models were trained and evaluated: a Mask-RCNN~\cite{he2017mask} based model, GAT \cite{velickovic2017graph}, and our heterogeneous point set transformer.
 We performed a hyperparameter search: using the number of neighbor connections (4, 8), the number of stages of the neural network (2, 3, 4), the size of the embeddings inside the neural network (128, 256, 512), and the learning rate (between 1e-4 and 1e-1).
 The training and testing was done on a server using an Intel(R) Xeon(R) CPU E5-2640 v4 @ 2.40GHz, 503G of RAM, and 4xNVIDIA Titan V. The hyperparameter sweep was peformed over 8 epochs, using 1\% of the dataset.
 The model with the best accuracy on the segmentation's class labels was selected as the one with the best hyperparameters.
 The resulting models with the best hyperparameters were trained for 24 epochs.
+The code for these experiments can be found at \url{https://github.com/erobl/hpst}.